OceanOutcomes/ocean-outcomes/README.md

 # Troubleshooting

 If you run into an error like `error: call to undeclared function 'ffi_prep_closure` you can try [this stackoverflow answer](https://github.com/ffi/ffi/issues/869#issuecomment-810890178).
 This seems to happen with M1 macs.

+If you are not seeing changes when you think you should be try restarting compilation.